zikozee/spring-microservices-in-action/licensing-service/README.md

 ## Configuration used and called from config server
 - http://localhost:8080/actuator/env
   - this shows the profile, config-server file used with its properties
+## Refreshing custom properties
+- this is achieved using @RefreshScope
+  - note only custom properties are refreshed, database config are not refreshed
+  - there's another way we can achieve same process  using Spring Cloud Bus
+    - this requires RabbitMQ
+  - but we can always restart our application with new config as docker makes this simple
+    - (make your app stateless)  12 factor app